5 Ideas For The First Week Of School

 Start Planning Your First Week Of School

 Ready to dive into some back-to-school planning?
 I hope these ideas were inspiring to you as you prepare for your own first week of school activities!
-If you're interested in any of these activities, or other Back to School activities, they can all be found in my Teachers Pay Teachers store.
+I have many other Back to School activities in my TPT store as well.
 Have fun picking and choosing which activities to include in your first week of school!

 Save these Back to School Activities!